-Mining and hydrocarbon milestones Status by end 2022 All contracts of hydrocarbon concessions are published, In compliance with the Agreement between the Government of the DRC and the EITI by the end of 2022.
-Achieved To demonstrate the implementation of the legal obligations to undertake social and environmental evaluations by operators practicing in the sector of hydrocarbons, mines, forest. agriculture, infrastructures and energy, etc To respect the ban of all hydrocarbon activity incompatible with the objectives of conservation in protected areas, in compliance with the legal framework in force .
-To realize, with a view to supporting the land-use planning process, an analysis determining to what extent mining and hydrocarbon titles overlap with and/or have an impact on protected areas, high-value forest and peatlands, as to adopt appropriate measures of prevention or mitigation, and to publish and apply the results which emerge from this by the end of 2023.
+Mining and hydrocarbon milestones Status by end 2022 All contracts of hydrocarbon concessions are published, In compliance with the Met Agreement between the Government of the DRC and the EITI by the end of 2022.
+To demonstrate the implementation of the legal obligations to undertake social and environmental evaluations by operators practicing in the sector of hydrocarbons, mines, forest. agriculture, infrastructures and energy, etc To respect the ban of all hydrocarbon activity incompatible with the objectives of conservation in protected areas, in compliance with the legal framework in force 119 .
+To realize, with a view to supporting the land-use planning process, an analysis To be assessed in 2023 determining to what extent mining and hydrocarbon titles overlap with and/or have an impact on protected areas, high-value forest and peatlands, as to adopt appropriate measures of prevention or mitigation, and to publish and apply the results which emerge from this by the end of 2023.
+To condition all hydrocarbon investment in the buffer zones of protected areas on the fact that there is no negative incidence in protected areas, and subject these investments to a prior social and environmental impact study, associated with its duly approved management plan, complying with the legal framework in force 120 .
+The REDD+ Standards 121 are developed in a participatory manner, adopted and integrated in the Manual of Operations and Procedures of Social and Environmental Evaluation, taking into account the best national and international practices in relation to the prevention, attenuation and compensation (in order of priority) of the direct and indirect negative impact of hydrocarbon investments, by the end of 2023.
+The REDD+ standards are linked to an independent audit mechanism.
 To be assessed in 2023

-As assessed by the independent verification
+$^{^{\}rm 118}$ As assessed by the independent verification

-$^{114}$ Article 25 of Law number 14/003 of February 11, 2014 concerning the conservation of nature.
+119 Article 25 of Law number 14/003 of February 11, 2014 concerning the conservation of nature.